Iwan Bala

+Iwan Bala (born Richard Iwan Ellis Roberts, May 1956) is a Welsh artist.

+Early life and education

-Iwan Bala (born Richard Iwan Ellis Roberts) is a Welsh artist, born May 1956 in Sarnau, Merionethshire, near Bala.
+Iwan Bala was born Richard Iwan Ellis Roberts in born May 1956 in Sarnau, Merionethshire, near Bala.
+He was raised in Gwyddelwern, near Corwen, Denbighshire.
+Bala is Welsh-speaking.

-Biography

-Iwan Bala was raised in Gwyddelwern, near Corwen, Denbighshire, and attended Ysgol y Berwyn comprehensive school in Bala.
+He attended Ysgol y Berwyn comprehensive school in Bala.
 He studied geography and politics at the University of Aberystwyth from 1974, then from 1975 until 1977 he studied fine art at Cardiff College of Art.
 He gained an MA in fine art from the University of Wales Institute Cardiff in 1993.
-Bala is Welsh-speaking.